 There are many ways to make money online these days, from writing, to virtual assisting, web testing, selling things on eBay or Craigslist, and more.
-But one of the easiest ways college students can make money requires little effort, doing something they already do: search the internet.
+But one of the easiest ways college students can make money requires little effort, doing something they already do: searching the Internet.

 Swagbucks is a site that rewards you with points called SB for doing various online tasks like taking surveys, watching videos, and using their search engine.
-When using their search engine, you get SB points after several searches, usually in the amount of 10-15 SB.
-You can start cashing out SB at the 500 points mark.
+When using their search engine, you get SB points after several searches, usually in the amount of 10 to 15 SB.
+You can start cashing out SB at the 500-points mark.